Top local movers for New Haven to Grand Rapids moves

 - Grand Rapids is considered to be safer than New Haven with a safety index of 55.77 vs New Haven’s 41.8.

-Other things to consider for your New Haven vs. Grand Rapids move
+Other things to consider for your New Haven to Grand Rapids move

 - State licensing: The agency regulating local and intrastate household goods movers in Michigan is the Michigan Public Service Commission (MPSC).
 State regulation and oversight activities include commercial vehicle registration and safety compliance, review of published tariff rates, licensing, and consumer protection efforts.
 Make sure the moving company you use has a license before hiring.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Grand Rapids.
-Get started here.
+- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Grand Rapids without delay.
+You can select your official move date when completing the form.
+Start the process here.

 - Moving checklist: Our moving checklist will help you have the peace of mind that you’ve got everything covered.